revaturelabs/interviewquestions/Java/Collections/MapInterface.md

 <summary><b>Show Answer</b></summary>

-Java `HashMap` and `TreeMap` both are classes of the Java Collections framework.
+The `HashMap` and `TreeMap` both are classes of the Java Collections framework.
 Java Map implementation usually acts as a bucketed hash table.
 When buckets get too large, they get transformed into nodes of TreeNodes, each structured similarly to those in java.util.TreeMap.

 |HashMap                           |TreeMap                           |
 |----------------------------------|----------------------------------|